Septic Arthritis (Infectious Arthritis) in Children

 What causes septic arthritis in a child?

-- Staphylococci.
+- Staphylococcus aureus.
 These are common bacteria that often cause skin infections.

 - Haemophilus influenzae.
 These are bacteria that can infect the larynx, trachea, and bronchi.